GenKetsuRyu/FT_Sensor/README.md

 ## Testing FT300 Sensor on your Ubuntu Linux environment

+### Unzip the test Package

-1. Copy the FT-300_dev_package_SDP-1.0.1_20180328.rar from Robotiq USB drive and unzip in your home folder.
+Copy the FT-300_dev_package_SDP-1.0.1_20180328.rar from Robotiq USB drive and unzip in your home folder.

 2. Open the terminal in the folder ~/driver/ and use the following command to compile the application: